-Equipment manufactured abroad, which has already been certified on entry to Trinidad and Tobago, and subsequently modified locally will also be subject to the equipment certification process.
-In this scenario, the party performing the modification will be the applicant for equipment certification.
+Equipment manufactured abroad, which were already certified on entry into Trinidad and Tobago but subsequently modified locally, will also be subject to the equipment certification process.
+In this scenario, the party that did the modification will be the applicant for the certification.
 In all cases, the supporting documentation should explain the modifications and reference test results on the modified product or explain why the test results on the unmodified product remain valid.
+These modifications include changes in hardware, software or firmware, or configurations specified by the manufacturer.